danielmackay/MvcAsync/README.md

 - Simple to implement

 *cons*

 - Server sends HTML.
 More data sent than needed.

+###Unobtrusive AJAX with jQuery

+*pros*

+*cons*

 ###jQuery
 *pros*

 *cons*

 ###Knockout
 *pros*

+- Mature library with great documentation, tutorials, and examples

 *cons*

 ###Handlebars
 *pros*

+- Can be used for client-side and server-side rendering.

 *cons*

+- No support for event handling

 ###Angular
 *pros*

 *cons*

+- Steep learning curve
+- Issues with using jQuery for ajax calls.
+Need to use $http instead.

 Summary
 -------